raslankiwan/covid19/README.md

-{% if False %}

 # Introduction

 This app provides statistics for Covid 19 for users.
 The user can subscribe to one or more countries.

 # Usage

-To use the APIs, import Covid19.postman_collection.json into Postman, and Initialize "token" as a global variable for the tests to work correctly.
+To use the APIs, import "Covid19.postman_collection.json" file from the repository's root directory into Postman, and Initialize "token" as a global variable for the tests to work correctly.

 First, use the Register API to create a user, provide it with the username and password for the user.